Tag Archive for: low back pain

 3. You slouch all the time

-Most people struggle to maintain good posture when they have a weak core.
-It becomes so easy to slouch, and you may not even realize you’re doing it.
-Observe your posture right now… Are your shoulders rolled forward?
+If you’re struggling to maintain good posture – you might have a weak core.
+Observe your posture right now.
+Are your shoulders rolled forward?
 Is your low back missing its natural curve?
 Is your head poked forward?
-When you go to correct your posture, does it feel difficult or tiresome to maintain?
-If so, your core might need some endurance-training!
-A lot of people will argue that core strength has nothing to do with your posture.
-But here’s the thing, a strong core makes it easier and more natural to have good posture, and when better posture becomes effortless, it starts to become your norm.
-Your whole body – especially your spine – will thank you.
+When you go to correct your posture – does it feel difficult or tiresome to maintain?
+If so, your core might need some endurance-training.

 4. Your feet and wrists hurt

-So, if your core isn’t working to help you stay more stable, your feet will have to work harder, resulting in overtaxing of the tissue on the bottom of your foot.
-If your middle back can’t support you when you’re pushing or pulling, your wrists (or elbows) will take the brunt and this can result in stiffness or pain over time.
+When you have a weak core – and lack the proper central support and stability you need – your outer muscles and joints will eventually suffer.
+We already talked about balance.
+If your core isn’t working to help you stay more stable, your feet will have to work harder, resulting in overtaxing of the tissue on the bottom of your foot.
+If your middle back can’t support you when you’re pushing or pulling, your wrists will take the brunt and this can result in stiffness or pain over time.
 If you’ve got any chronic problem that isn’t getting resolved over time, something is missing.
-In the case of your wrists and feet – it may be a sign of a weak core!
+In the case of your wrists and feet – it could be a weak or underfunctioning core.

 5. You’re always holding your breath

-If you’re always being reminded to breathe when you move or exercise, this is another sign that your core is weak and not working properly.
-You’ve heard me talk about this before, but your deep core is made up, in part, of your diaphragm, which is your main breathing muscle.
-When your core lacks stability, or in most cases, doesn’t know how to engage in the right way to give you the stability it needs, your diaphragm will contract to compensate.
+If you’re always being reminded to breathe when you move or exercise, it’s a sign your core might not be working properly.
+Your deep core is made up in part by your diaphragm, which is your main breathing muscle.
+When your core lacks stability, or in most cases, doesn’t know how to engage in the right way, your diaphragm will contract to compensate.
+One of the most tell-tale signs that this is happening is that you always hold your breath during exercise.

-I always say – when in doubt – just breath.
+What can you do?
+I always say – when in doubt – just breathe.
 If you’re breathing through every movement then your diaphragm can’t stay contracted.
 Start here.
-If you notice that other things start to get tight and uncomfortable as a result then it means you’re now using those muscles instead of your diaphragm to compensate for your weak core.
+If you notice that other things start to get tight and uncomfortable as a result – namely your hips and your neck – then it means you’re now using those muscles instead of your diaphragm to compensate for your weak core.
 In that case – consider getting expert help because these movement patterns are hard to break on your own.

 If any of these signs sound familiar to you, then you might want to start paying more attention to your core strength!

 Are you local to Portsmouth, NH?
-Learn more about our Pilates offerings

 Dr. Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth and writes for Seacoast Media Group.
 To get in touch, email her at [email protected].